Conus alexandrei

-Conus alexandrei is a species of sea snail, a marine gastropod mollusc in the family Conidae, the cone snails, cone shells or cones.
+Conus alexandrei is a species of sea snail, a marine gastropod mollusk in the family Conidae, the cone snails, cone shells or cones.

+Taxonomy

+This species was originally described as Phasmoconus alexandrei by Limpalaër & Monnier in 2012.
+Following a comprehensive molecular phylogeny and taxonomic revision of the cone snails by Puillandre et al. in 2015, the species is currently accepted under the genus Conus as Conus alexandrei.

 Description

 The size of the shell varies between 30 mm and 46 mm.